-This is a fine finishing stone with an approximate grit rating in the 8–10K range.
+This example is a fine finishing stone with an approximate grit range in the 8–10K range.
 It has a firm, hard feel, cuts faster than many stones in its class, and leaves a clean, refined finish suitable for high-end kitchen knives.
-The stone is notably thick and will provide many years of service.
-Mr. Imanishi grades this example as High Quality; it was mined in the early 1970s and stored in his basement until release.
+Mr. Imanishi graded this stone as High Quality.
+It was mined in the early 1970s and carefully stored in his basement until recently released.
+Stones like this are no longer being mined, making well-preserved examples increasingly difficult to obtain.
 We photograph and weigh each stone individually as it sells, so the stone shown is the exact one you will receive.

 Care Instructions: This natural stone is very easy to care for and does not require sealing.
-Simply wet the surface before use, sharpen as normal, and allow the stone to air dry naturally when finished.
+Simply wet the surface before use and sharpen as normal.
+Allow the stone to air dry naturally when finished.
 Do not perma-soak the stone.
-Store it indoors in a temperature-controlled environment—never in an unheated garage or shed.
+Store the stone indoors in a temperature-controlled environment—never in an unheated garage or shed.
 If moisture inside the stone freezes, expansion can cause cracking or permanent damage.

-This is a fine finishing stone with an approximate grit rating in the 8–10K range.
+This example is a fine finishing stone with an approximate grit range in the 8–10K range.
 It has a firm, hard feel, cuts faster than many stones in its class, and leaves a clean, refined finish suitable for high-end kitchen knives.
-The stone is notably thick and will provide many years of service.
-Mr. Imanishi grades this example as High Quality; it was mined in the early 1970s and stored in his basement until release.
+Mr. Imanishi graded this stone as High Quality.
+It was mined in the early 1970s and carefully stored in his basement until recently released.
+Stones like this are no longer being mined, making well-preserved examples increasingly difficult to obtain.
 We photograph and weigh each stone individually as it sells, so the stone shown is the exact one you will receive.

 Care Instructions: This natural stone is very easy to care for and does not require sealing.
-Simply wet the surface before use, sharpen as normal, and allow the stone to air dry naturally when finished.
+Simply wet the surface before use and sharpen as normal.
+Allow the stone to air dry naturally when finished.
 Do not perma-soak the stone.
-Store it indoors in a temperature-controlled environment—never in an unheated garage or shed.
+Store the stone indoors in a temperature-controlled environment—never in an unheated garage or shed.
 If moisture inside the stone freezes, expansion can cause cracking or permanent damage.

 Reviews